-This is a course in how to see photographically.
+Discover and enliven your photographic vision.
+Seeing photographically is what this week is all about.
 We do not dwell on the hardware or the editing; instead we cover the visual, intellectual and intuitive elements which go into making a photograph.
 This course is open to anyone looking for new ways to see - from novices to seasoned pros.
 Each day we explore a single aspect of photographic vision in depth.

 Subjects covered during the week: